mako-framework/docs/01_getting_started/06_deployment.md

 ];
 ```

-> Note that the `app.generate_preloader` command will automatically add any missing dependencies to the list of preloaded classes to ensure full linking of classes, interfaces and traits.
+> Note that the `app:generate-preloader` command will automatically add any missing dependencies to the list of preloaded classes to ensure full linking of classes, interfaces and traits.